East Coker (poem): Themes

 In a twist from expectation, Eliot's poem suggests that old men should go out and explore.
 He warns that people should trade wisdom for pointless experience and argues that men should explore human experience itself.
 This concept is hinted of in The Waste Land and draws from the ideas within Dante's Convivio.
 Dante argues that old men are supposed to return to God and describes the process in a way similar to the travels of Odysseus.
 Unlike Homer's hero, Dante argues that men should not travel in the material world but in the spiritual world.
-Both Dante and Eliot put forth a similar view to St. Augustine when they focus on internal travels.
+Both Dante and Eliot put forth a similar view to Augustine of Hippo when they focus on internal travels.
 Through these travels, mankind is able to have faith in salvation and able to see that there is more to the world than darkness.
-Eliot explains within the poem that we are all interconnected through time and that we must realize this.
-Only through this realization is mankind able to understand the truth of the universe.
+Eliot explains within the poem that we are all interconnected through time and that we must realise this.
+Only through this realisation is mankind able to understand the truth of the universe.
 This, in turn, would allow humanity to break free from the burden of time.
 As Russell Kirk explains: "That end, for those who apprehend a reality superior to 'birth, copulation, and death'—a reality transcending the rhythms of physical nature—is to know God and enjoy Him forever."

 Family and family history also play an important role in the poem.
-Eliot found information on his family from Sketch of the Eliot Family, which described how Eliot's family lived in East Coker for 200 years.
-When Andrew Eliott left, he disrupted the family history.
+Eliot found information on his family from the book A Sketch of the Eliot Family (1887), which described how Eliot's family lived in East Coker for 200 years.
+When Andrew Eliot left, he disrupted the family history.
 Similarly, Eliot broke from his own family when he travelled away from his family, a family that he saw was declining.
-Within the poem, Eliot emphasizes the need for a journey and the need for inward change.
+Within the poem, Eliot emphasises the need for a journey and the need for inward change.